Effective 3/13/2020, we are no longer accepting applications to the B.App.Sc. program with emphasis in meteorology.

 Summary B.A.S.
 Program top

-The Bachelor of Applied Science: Meteorology Emphasis is a unique program open to those with a Community College of the Air Force degree in weather technology (or equivalent) from the United States Air Force.
-It is the only online program with a meteorology emphasis in the United States leading to a Bachelor of Applied Science degree.
+The Bachelor of Applied Science degree with a meteorology emphasis was a unique program open to those with a Community College of the Air Force degree in weather technology (or equivalent) from the United States Air Force.
+It was the only online program with a meteorology emphasis in the United States leading to a Bachelor of Applied Science degree.
 The program was designed in close collaboration with the 25th Operational Weather Squadron at Davis-Monthan Air Force Base.

-The mission of the program is to serve the educational needs of military personnel both locally and abroad to become professional meteorologists eligible for promotion.
-Read more at the Bachelor of Applied Science (Meteorology Emphasis) program is no longer being maintained.
+The mission of the program was to serve the educational needs of military personnel both locally and abroad to become professional meteorologists eligible for promotion.
+The original webpage describing the Bachelor of Applied Science (Meteorology Emphasis) program is no longer being maintained.

 The curriculum is fully quantitative, meaning that atmospheric concepts are studied through applied physics, mathematics, and computer programming (see the Bachelor of Applied Science: Meteorology Emphasis Course List below).
 Substitutions must be pre-approved by your program advisor.